josephst/nixfiles/README.md

 Complete partitioning [per the NixOS instructions](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual-partitioning).

+If using Disko:
+1. Create a `disko-config.nix` file, based on template (or edit ie `./hosts/nixos/vm/disko.nix`) and copy to `/tmp/disko-config.nix` on the target machine
+2. Run `nix --experimental-features "nix-command flakes" run github:nix-community/disko -- --mode disko /tmp/disk-config.nix` to partition and mount the disks.

 Once partitoning is complete and the system is mounted to `/mnt`, we'll deviate from the installer and use `flake.nix` to install the system.